MatthewLei/NodeJS/README.md

     * piping into python tool is for pretty printing JSON objects
   * You can add `-H "Accept: application/xml"` to get response as xml
 8. You should see the object you just created.
-9. If you do another POST with curl without all three properties (name, phone, email), you should see an error message (with HTTP status code)
+9. If you do another POST with curl without missing or invalid properties (name, phone, email), you should see an error message (with HTTP status code)
 10. That's it!
 That's the scope of this project.
 Done.

 ## What I learned from this project (technical detials or otherwise).